srebughini/ASALI/GUI/README.md

 ## **1. Introduction**
 Let's go straight to the point!
 Asali main features are:
 * Estimation of thermodynamic/transport properties of ideal gas mixture
-* Linear regression of thermodynamic/transport properties of ideal gas mixture
+* Regression of thermodynamic/transport properties of ideal gas mixture
 * Evaluation of thermodynamic equilibrium of ideal gas mixture
 * Estimation of vacuum properties based of gas kinetic theory
 * Modeling catalytic reactors